Nexmo/station/app/views/contribute/structure/overview.md

 ### Structure

-The NDP is structured by context and by product.
-The four main sections of the NDP are:
+Nexmo Developer is structured by context and by product.
+The four main sections of Nexmo Developer are:

 #### Documentation